wcj365/python-stats-dataviz/assignments/project_01.md

 # Individual Project Part A
 For this project, you have a different role.
 No programming is required.
 ## You ARE a
-- Data analysts
+- Data analyst
-- Business analysts
+- Business analyst
 - Social science researcher
 ## You are NOT a
 - Data scientist